elugens/hello-javascript/docs/general-javascript-questions/code-quality/polyfills-and-transpilers.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A transpiler is a special piece of software that can parse (“read and understand”) modern code, and rewrite it using older syntax constructs, so that the result would be the same.
+  <div><strong>Interview Response:</strong> A transpiler is a unique piece of software that can parse ("read and understand") modern code and rewrite it using older syntax constructs so that the result would be the same.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />